Behind every manufacturing process is an Industrial Control Panel.

 Enclosure or Panel.
 This is the “gray box” that all the components go in.
 They are not always gray but it consist of two parts.
 The enclosure is the “box” and the panel is the plate inside of it that all of the components are mounted to.

 Disconnect.
 These are used to deenergize the main power coming into your panel.
 Common types are main breakers, fuses, and non-fused.
-There will then be some type of linkage that connects it to the outside of the door so that the power can be turned off without opening the enclosure.
+There will be some type of linkage that connects it to the outside of the door so that the power can be turned off without opening the enclosure.

 Transformer.
-Transformers are used to convert one AC voltage to another AC voltage.
+These are used to convert one AC voltage to another AC voltage.
 Common main powers are 480VAC and 240VAC.
 Typically you would connect these to the primary of the transformer.
 120VAC and 24VAC are common values that you want to get out of a transformer.
 You would wire these to the secondary.

 Motor Starters.
-A motor starter is an assemble of a contactor (big relay), and some type of overcurrent protection (overload or Manual Motor Starter MMS).
+A motor starter is an assembly of a contactor (big relay), and some type of overcurrent protection (overload or Manual Motor Starter MMS).
 Some motors need to reverse direction, these would have two contactors.

 DIN Rail.
 This is the universal mounting material for most lightweight control components.
 It stands for Deutsche Institut für Normung but don’t worry about memorizing that acronym.
 Most people with 30 years of experience don’t know what it stands for.